AnnettaQi/Guelph-Family-Health-Study-published-/README.md

             mapping: taste ~ SNP+age+sex+BMI    using GEE

-         2: SNP ~ taste using GQLS (can only do one to one)
+Analysis 2: SNP ~ taste using GQLS (can only do one to one)

             SNP ~ sex, age, BMI, ethics using GQLS